 Colorado Law does not use a formula when evaluating LSAT scores nor is there a minimum score that an applicant must receive to be considered for admission.
 However the LSAT is an important, though not dispositive, factor when considering an application.

-We recommend that you take the LSAT by the December prior to the fall term for which you are applying, but we will accept the February test.
+We will accept the March 30, 2019 test for the 2019 admissions cycle.
 You should keep in mind that we cannot begin to review your application until it is complete, which requires a valid score report.
-Applicants who take the LSAT in February of the year in which they are applying (and do not already have other score reports) may be at a disadvantage because their score reports will not be available until early March, which is late in the admissions season.
-We will review applications that are complete by the deadline before reviewing those that are not complete or are waiting for the February LSAT score.
+Applicants who take the LSAT in March of the year in which they are applying (and do not already have other score reports) may be at a disadvantage because their score reports will not be available until late April.
+We will review applications that are complete by the deadline before reviewing those that are not complete or are waiting for the March LSAT score.

 If you can identify something in particular that might have negatively affected your score (you didn't prepare; you were sick; there was construction at the exam site), you may consider retaking the test.
 In the absence of such factors, though, odds are that a second score will not show a substantial improvement.
 It may be beneficial to focus on strengthening your overall application.